jspyeatt/training-react2/README.md

 1. break our own app into mulitple files.
 Each component is in its own file.

 ### Video 48 - What is Webpack?

+Allows us to organize our javascript source. webpack will bundle that into one .js file.
+So we will only ever have to have one `<script>` tags.

+`gulp` and `grunt` are other app bundling tools. webpack does it different.
+Webpack breaks up all of our files into separate sections which are then referenced with es6.

+We will also be able to install dependencies via yarn and npm using webpack.

+Directory structure

+1. public/ - public static assets like images and css
+1. src/ - our javascript
+1. node_modules/ - third party javascript

+When webpack runs it will create public/bundle.js which contains everything javascript.

 ### Video 49 - Avoid global modules
 ### Video 50 - Installing and Configuring Webpack
 ### Video 51 - ES6 import/export